rescript-lang/rescript-compiler/docs/Installation.md

 eval `opam config env`
 ```

-> This step is optional. npm installation will build the compiler from source if not installed from opam
+> This step is optional. npm installation will build the compiler from source if not installed from opam.

 ### 2. BuckleScript from npm (required)